alexkrolick/react-testing-examples/README.md

 Whenever an asynchronous DOM update could happen, wrapping the next element query in `waitForElement` can be used to wait for the result.

 The example below is from [react-act-examples][react-act-examples].
-It's using a useEffect hook with `[]` as the second argument (no data dependencies that would trigger the effect again), so the effect only runs after the initial render.
-It's the same as running `setState` in `componentDidMount` in a class component, _except_ the component renders once with the initial value first (useLayoutEffect would be exactly the same and only render with the final value).
+It's using a useEffect hook with `[]` as the second argument (no data dependencies that would trigger the effect again), so the effect runs only once, after the initial render.

 ```jsx
 function UpdateAfterRender() {